softlayer/sl-ember-components/README.md

 ### Namespaces

 Each component has its own CSS namespacing so that it is easy to target specific components for styling.
-Refer to each component's respective documenation at [http://softlayer.github.io/sl-ember-components](http://softlayer.github.io/sl-ember-components) for these values.
+Refer to each component's respective documentation at [http://softlayer.github.io/sl-ember-components](http://softlayer.github.io/sl-ember-components) for these values.